EmilyAFlener/EmilyAFlener/README.md

 <h1 align="center">Hey there 👋, I'm Emily</h1>
 <h3 align="center">Data Science Relativist</h3>

-- 🔭 I’m currently working on **mapping neural network errors to related mental illnesses.**
+🔭 I’m currently working on **mapping neural network errors to related mental illnesses.**

-- 🌱 I want to learn **docker better.**
+🌱 I want to learn **docker better.**

-- 👯 I’m looking to collaborate on **a web scraping app for my nonprofit Pawsitive Intentions.**
+👯 I’m looking to collaborate on **a web scraping app for my nonprofit Pawsitive Intentions.**

-- 📝 I write about the intersection of society and business. [https://www.linkedin.com/in/emilyflener/](https://www.linkedin.com/in/emilyflener/)
+📝 I write about the intersection of society and business. [https://www.linkedin.com/in/emilyflener/](https://www.linkedin.com/in/emilyflener/)

-- 💬 (Don't) ask me about **homesteading.
-I'll never stop talking.**
+💬 Ask me about **homesteading and I'll never stop talking.**

-- ⚡ Fun fact: **I hate the crust on quesadillas.**
+⚡ Fun fact: **I hate the crust on quesadillas.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">